 How to care for a Bulldog

-The British Bulldog is an easy-going breed; their grooming and exercise needs are minimal.
-But there are some common health conditions to keep an eye out for.
+The British Bulldog is an easy-going breed, and their grooming and exercise needs are minimal.
+But there are some common English Bulldog health conditions to keep an eye out for.

 Feeding and nutrition

-Bulldog puppies should be fed 3-4 times a day, reducing the times and increasing the amount per portion as they get older.
-An adult Bulldog should look to be fed 1-2 times a day.
+A Bulldog puppy should be fed three to four times a day, reducing the times and increasing the amount per portion as they get older.
+An adult Bulldog should look to be fed one to two times a day.
 Splitting the food into two meals will keep your Bulldog feeling satisfied for longer.

-Your dog will need their claws trimming every 3-4 weeks.
+Your dog will need their claws trimming every three to four weeks.
 If left too long they can curl around and dig into the paw, causing pain and an infection.
 You can learn to cut the nails yourself or take your dog to a groomer or your vet.
-When cutting nails be careful of the quick, it has nerves and blood vessels within it.
+When cutting nails be careful of the quick (the centre of the nail), as it has nerves and blood vessels within it.

 Temperament and behaviour

-Bulldogs have a gentle personality and make friends easily, with both people and dogs.
+Bulldogs have a gentle temperament.
+They make friends easily, with both people and dogs.
 They can also get along with cats if they are raised with them from a young age.
 They can be possessive over their food, so should be fed separately to other animals.

-Their docile behaviour makes them easy to train and they are generally well behaved albeit a little bit stubborn if they want to be.
+The docile Bulldog personality makes them easy to train and they are generally well behaved – albeit a little bit stubborn if they want to be.
 If left alone, it is best to give them toys to play with to keep them entertained.
 They like to chew and will happily chew on a shoe if that is all they have around.

 Common health problems

-Eye problems are common in this breed.
-Distichiasis is where extra eyelashes grow too close to the cornea causing irritation and pain.
+Eye problems are common in this Bulldogs.
+Distichiasis is where extra eyelashes grow too close to the cornea, causing irritation and pain.
 A prolapsed nictitans gland is where the edge of the gland protrudes as a red mass in the corner of the eye.
-Other common conditions are listed below:

 Dystocia refers to a difficulty giving birth, which can cause health problems and possibly death for both the mother and the puppies.
 Bulldogs suffering from dystocia need medical therapy from a vet, and in some cases, a caesarean section is needed to deliver the puppies.